opensearch-project/documentation-website/_im-plugin/ism/error-prevention/index.md

 ## force_merge

-ISM does not perform a `force_merge` action for an index if the data too large and is exceeding the threshold.
+ISM does not perform a `force_merge` action for an index if its data set is too large and exceeds the threshold.

 ## replica_count

 ISM does not perform a `replica_count` action for an index under any of these conditions:

 - The data is too large and is exceeding the threshold.
-- Maximum shards exceeded.
+- Maximum shards are exceeded.

 ## open